exratione/angularjs-controller-inheritance/README.md

 inherits() function somewhere easily accessible:

     /**
-     * A clone of the Node.js inherits() function.
-This will require support
+     * A clone of the Node.js util.inherits() function.
+This will require
-     * for the ES5 Object.create() method.
+     * browser support for the ES5 Object.create() method.
      *
      * @param {Function} ctor
      *   The child constructor.